-- 1. The County EOC is located at 215 South Market St. Lisbon, Ohio.
+- The County EOC is located at 215 South Market St. Lisbon, Ohio.
 Radiological monitoring equipment has been pre-distributed to response organizations.
 Additional monitoring kits are maintained at the State EOC in Columbus and will be dispatched to Columbiana County with the State Radiological Monitoring Team personnel.
 These teams may stage at or near the County EOC.
-Field samples will be collected by State personnel in accordance with the State REP Operations Manual and procedures.
-These samples will be sent to an accredited laboratory for analysis from a predetermined central point (See State REP Operations Manual). - 2.
-Beaver Valley Power Station and State monitoring personnel will be dispatched to follow the plume.
+Field samples will be collected by State personnel in accordance with The State of Ohio Radiological Emergency Preparedness (REP) Plan and procedures.
+These samples will be sent to an accredited laboratory for analysis from a pre-determined central point (The State of Ohio Radiological Emergency Preparedness (REP) Plan). - Beaver Valley Power Station and State monitoring personnel will be dispatched to follow the plume.
 Their findings will also be forwarded to the County and State EOC's.
 The BVPS personnel will provide information to the State and County while State Teams are in route to Columbiana County. - B. The Columbiana County EOC will serve as the operations base for Columbiana County emergency response efforts.
 Emergency response agencies will send representatives to the County EOC to coordinate their agency's response with the overall effort.
 An Alternate EOC agreement is being prepared with County Jobs and Family Services.
 Radiological concerns from BVPS should not require a need to relocate the EOC.
 The County EOC is comprised of four response groups: - 1.
-The Executive and Analysis Group (Direction & Control, Notification, Public Alert & Notification, Protective Response, Recovery); - a) The County Commissioners direct and control the emergency response effort; determine major responses to be implemented; issue Protective Action Decisions (PADs) and approve press releases. - b) EMA Director advises the County Commissioners regarding PADs; activates EAS; initiates siren activation; coordinates overall response effort; secures resources needed for response; maintains readiness, activates and coordinates EOC operations.
+The Executive and Analysis Group (Direction & Control, Notification, Public Alert & Notification, Protective Response, Recovery);

-- c) The Sheriff directs department response; initiates siren activation; provides EOC security, and advises the County Commissioners on Sheriff's Office activities. - d) The County Engineer advises the Sheriff on the use of roadways, bridges and service areas based on traffic and weather conditions, and advises the County Commissioners on department activities.
+- a) The County Commissioners direct and control the emergency response effort; determine major responses to be implemented; issue Protective Action Decisions (PADs) and approve press releases. - b) EMA Director advises the County Commissioners regarding PADs; activates EAS; initiates siren activation; coordinates overall response effort; secures resources needed for response; maintains readiness, activates and coordinates EOC operations. - c) The Sheriff directs department response; initiates siren activation; provides EOC security and advises the County Commissioners on Sheriff's Office activities. - d) The County Engineer advises the Sheriff on the use of roadways, bridges and service areas based on traffic and weather conditions and advises the County Commissioners on department activities.